VictoriaMetrics/VictoriaMetrics/docs/operator/api.md

-VMAuth is the Schema for the vmauths API
+VMAuth is the Schema for the vmauth API